 Sensors and radars

-The Thales NS100 three-dimensional surveillance radar and Kelvin Hughes Sharpeye navigation radar aboard the vessel allows the detection of surface targets in the jam-packed environment.
+The Thales NS100 three-dimensional surveillance radar and Kelvin Hughes Sharpeye navigation radar on-board the vessel allows the detection of surface targets in the jam-packed environment.

 The STELOP 360° panoramic day and night camera package installed on the vessel integrates an all-round surveillance system and STELOP Compass D electro-optic directors for identifying targets.

-The Independence-Class LMVs are powered by combined diesel and diesel (CODAD) propulsion system integrating two MTU 20V 4000 M93L diesel engines.
+The Independence-class LMVs are powered by a combined diesel and diesel (CODAD) propulsion system integrating two MTU 20V 4000 M93L diesel engines.
 Each engine develops a maximum power output of 4,300kW (5,770shp).
 The propulsion ensures high-manoeuvrability in confined and congested littoral waters.